-Refund Schedule
+Refund Schedule for Standard Fee Schedule

 The AAA offers a refund schedule on filing fees connected with the Standard Fee Schedule.
-For cases with claims up to \$75,000, a minimum filing fee of \$350 will not be refunded.
-For all other cases, a minimum fee of \$600 will not be refunded.
+A minimum filing fee of \$ 500 will not be refunded.
 Subject to the minimum fee requirements, refunds will be calculated as follows: